Traci7822/xml-api/README.md

 - Nokogiri v 1.12.5

 ## About
-- This repository contains an XML_Parser service that parses IRS 990 public grant data to store Filer, Award, and Receiver attributes for said grants.
+- This API app contains an XML_Parser service that parses IRS 990 public grant data to store Filer, Award, and Receiver attributes for said grants.

 ## Run locally
 - `Rails s`